Skip to content

 ABOUT THE ARTIST

-Currently exhibiting in Site:Brooklyn Gallery's In Black and White (New York, through January 2026) and selected for the Biafarin 5th Annual Awards international exhibition.
+Exhibited with Site:Brooklyn Gallery's In Black and White (New York, 2025–26) and selected for the Biafarin 5th Annual Awards 2025 international exhibition.
 Recent work includes Mapping Cloudy Terrain, which invites viewers to discover their own geographies within monochrome expanses.

 Currently working from South Africa's West Coast, Shanna creates contemplative pieces through meditative mark-making — each work building slowly until finding its final form.